victorm-lc/distributed-traces-example/README.md

 - Basic understanding of distributed systems concepts

 ## 🧠 Key Concepts

+### LangGraph vs Distributed Tracing Decision Tree

+**Use LangSmith's Built-in Tracing When:**
+- Your LangGraph agents run in a single process/service
+- All tools and resources are accessible from the same runtime
+- You need to trace agent state transitions, tool calls, and decision flows
+- Your multi-agent system is contained within one deployment

+**Use Distributed Tracing When:**
+- Your agents are deployed as separate microservices
+- Agents need to call external APIs or databases
+- You have cross-service communication between agents
+- You need to trace requests across multiple deployment boundaries
+- You're integrating with existing distributed systems

 ### Context Propagation
 Distributed tracing relies on propagating context across service boundaries.
 LangSmith supports this through: